brathu/simpleloginsystem/README.md

 # SimpleLoginSystem

-A simple login system based on [pastebin.com](https://pastebin.com/) pastes
+A simple login system based on [pastebin.com](https://pastebin.com/) pastes as "database"

 ## Info
 You need a [pastebin](https://pastebin.com/) account to create private pastes and to edit them (add or remove users).
 Its not recommended to use this for a commercially project!